List of books in The Railway Series: Thomas the Tank Engine

-Thomas is a tank engine who works at a big train station, fetching coaches for the big engines and longs for greater things beyond the station yard.
+Thomas is a tank engine who works at the big station, fetching coaches for the big engines and longs for greater things beyond the station yard.
 Unfortunately, his efforts go wrong.
-However, after showing that he can be a useful engine following James' accident with some trucks, he is rewarded with his own branch line and his two coaches named Annie and Clarabel.
+However, after showing that he can be a useful engine following James' accident with some trucks, he is rewarded with his own branch line and two faithful coaches named Annie and Clarabel.